-The Cited Trademarks 1 and 2 each consist of Alphabetic characters written as "BEAMS", and the Cited Trademarks 3 and 4 each consists of katakana characters written as "ビームス".
-They each gives rise to the pronunciation of "biimusu" according to the constituent letters, and an meaning of "梁 (Hari; beam)" or "光線 (Kousen; light beam)" occurs in them.
+The Cited Trademarks are as described in above No. 2, 1 to 4, and it is obvious that they each give rise to the pronunciation of "biimusu" and recall the meaning of " 梁 (Hari; beam)" or "光線 (Kousen; light beam)".

-3. Regarding similarity between the Trademark and the Cited Trademarks
+3. Regarding judgement on similarity of the Trademark to the Cited Trademarks